EcomPilot/rag-lab/README.md

         visualize_knowledge_graph_network_x
     )

+    # the fast and light text spilter with regex, which is powered by JinaAI.
+You can explore it in https://jina.ai/segmenter/
+    # Also you can use Unstructured, Langchain, LlamaIndex to replace it.
+    from raglab.chunk import chuncking_executor

     # import llm from `raglab.llms` or `langchain.llms`.
     # Or You can implement the `llm.invoke` method yourself by inheriting the `LLMBase` class.
     from raglab.llms import (